Steven Doerr, MD

 What is the recovery time for a frostbite injury?

 The recovery time for a frostbite injury depends on the extent of tissue injury and whether or not there are any subsequent complications, such as infection.
 It may take 1 to 3 months before it is possible to determine the extent of tissue damage, and to clearly delineate which tissue is still viable.
 Some individuals will require debridement, skin grafting, or amputation of the affected area.
-Approximately 65% of patients will experience long-term sequelae from frostbite injuries, such as sensitivity to the cold with associated pain or burning, arthritis, increased sweating, and tingling of the affected area.
+Some patients will experience long-term sequelae from frostbite injuries, such as sensitivity to the cold with associated pain or burning, arthritis, increased sweating, and tingling of the affected area.
 Rarely, death occurs from infection-related complications.

 When should a person seek medical care for a cold weather-injury?